Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

 2) Closures help retain references to variables that would otherwise be lost after the execution of the outer function.

+<h1> Closures </h1>

+1) Function bundled with its lexical environment is known as a closure.
+Whenever function is returned, even if its vanished in execution context but still it remembers the reference it was pointing to

+2) Closures can also be used for data hiding and encapsulation.
+So other code cannot access this value.

+            uses of closures : a) curring
+                               b) memoize
+                               c) setTimeout
+                               d) function like once

+                disadvantage : a) memory consumption is high (thus difficulty for garbage collection)

 <h1> Execution Context / Call Stack  </h1>

 Everything in JavaScript happens inside an "execution context".